The ambassadors of the Festival

 Proudly Métis, Gab-Riel stands for Gabriel Dumont and Louis Riel.
 One could say that Gab-Riel comes from a family that has always followed Manitoban history.
 His nickname “Pit” comes from his childhood name “Pitou” that his parents gave him.
 Born in St. Boniface, he grew up in Old St. Vital and went to Collège Louis Riel (1995 Grad).
 He graduated in 2000 from the University of Manitoba with a Bachelor’s degree in business.
 He worked at Great-West Life for a few years before taking over his family’s wilderness lodge (Aikens Lake) with his wife Julie.
 As a managing director since 2005 at Aikens Lake, this fisherman and hunter manages the lodge’s commercial transactions and sales with a strong sense of environmental stewardship.
 He has won the Festival du Voyageur skills contest in the past.
 He is a big fan of the Jets and the Bombers, and you can still find him skating a few times a week playing or coaching hockey.

-Annika is a 16-year-old Métis born in Ste.
+Annika is an 18-year-old Métis born in Ste.
 Anne in 2004.
-She is in grade 10 at Centre scolaire Léo-Rémillard.
+She is in grade 12 at Centre scolaire Léo-Rémillard.
 She loves going to Aiken’s lake and being surrounded by nature.
-She plays on the varsity basketball team at school and sings in the choir.
+She played on the varsity basketball team at school and coached the grade 7 basketball team at École Lacerte.
+She also sings in the school choir.
 She’s been playing piano and guitar for years.
-Annika is a member of the band On S’accorde who’s been performing at Festival du Voyageur for many years.
-She is also a member of the leadership group JMCA.
-Annika enjoys reading Stephen King novels, listening to music, fishing, canoeing trips and of course playing guitar.
+Annika was a member of the band On S’accorde who has performed at Festival du Voyageur for many years.
+She was also a member of the leadership group JMCA.
+Annika enjoys reading novels, listening to music, fishing, canoeing trips and of course playing guitar.

-Martin is a 13-year-old Métis born in Ste.
+Martin is a 15-year-old Métis born in Ste.
 Anne in 2006.
-He is in grade 8 at École Lacerte.
+He is in grade 10 at Centre scolaire Léo-Rémillard.
 He loves nature and is hooked on fishing just like his father.
 Martin spends his summer improving his fishing skills and taking on new challenges on the lake.
 He looks forward to becoming a fishing guide at Aikens one day!
 Martin plays badminton and volleyball at school and plays hockey for the Seals.
 He enjoys spending time with his friends and playing video games.
 He would like to one day become a hunter just like his father.

 2020 requests for the official family are now closed